 This ceremony for RSC students is held the afternoon before Commencement.
 The Valedictorian and Salutatorian are the speakers.

 The spring graduation ceremony of The Sage Colleges, to celebrate those who have completed their studies.
 This is the culmination of hard work and dedication to academic pursuits where students are honored for their success.

-The Russell Sage Student Government is an organization which is designed to promote and work for the needs of the students and the community.
+The Russell Sage Student Government is an organization designed to promote and work for the needs of the students and the community.
 Every registered student at Sage is a member of Student Government.
 The Executive Board, made up of one member appointed by students and ten elected members is the governing board representing Student Government.
 More specifically, the individual duties and responsibilities of each position are listed below.

 Acts as an executive leader in student affairs and as spokeswoman for the concerns of the students; acts as a liaison to the students, faculty, and administration; presides over all meetings of the Executive Board and Student Senate; attends all meetings of the Safety Advisory Committee, Finance Committee, Council of the Faculty and The Board of Trustees (by invitation only); makes all appointments to positions authorized by the Student Senate to the approval of the Executive Board and assumes all duties of the Executive Vice President in the event of her temporary absence.